ibm-cloud-docs/key-protect/virtual-private-endpoints.md

 # Using a virtual private endpoint
 {: #virtual-private-endpoints}

+After you created your VPC and you want to connect to
-After you create a virtual private endpoint, you can send requests to the {{site.data.keyword.keymanagementservicelong}} service from your Virtual Private Cloud (VPC).
+{{site.data.keyword.keymanagementserviceshort}} service for your data encryption needs, you can create a virtual private endpoint in your VPC to access Key Protect service within your VPC network.
 {: shortdesc}

-Virtual Private Endpoint (VPE) for VPC enables you to connect to
-{{site.data.keyword.keymanagementserviceshort}} from within your VPC network.
 You can configure the VPE to use the IP addresses of your choice, which are allocated from a subnet within your VPC.
 VPEs are bound to a [VPE gateway](/docs/vpc?topic=vpc-about-vpe) and serve as an intermediary